rezmoss/sbomlyze/README.md

 #### HTML Format

 Generates a single self-contained HTML file (inline CSS and JavaScript, no external assets) suitable for emailing to auditors or attaching to a release.
-Includes the statistics dashboard, dependency tree, drift summary, and — when `--compliance` is set — the embedded compliance report.
+It includes the statistics dashboard, dependency tree, drift summary, and the embedded compliance report when `--compliance` is set.

 #### Patch Format